kubos/kubos/docs/services/comms-framework.rst

   device (this structure will be used by the previous read and/or write functions)
 - A |CommsControlBlock| structure containing all of the communications configuration information
-- A |CommsTelemetry| structure which will be used to gather communication statisticss
+- A |CommsTelemetry| structure which will be used to gather communication statistics

 It is recommended that the service also follow the guidelines for :doc:`normal hardware services <hardware-services>`.